Fewston Reservoir

 Penshaw Monument

 Penshaw Monument stands on Penshaw Hill, just outside of Sunderland.
 At 446ft tall, it is a half-scale replica of the Greek Temple of Hephaestus.
-It was built in 1844 as an honour to the first Earl of Durham and was gifted to the National Trust in 1939.
+It was built in 1844 and was gifted to the National Trust in 1939.
 It can be seen for miles and I’ve often driven past it and wanted to get a closer look.

-Penshaw is full of interesting history; the most famous legend is the one of the Lambton Worm which was said to 'live coiled around Penshaw Hill, only stirring to terrorise the villagers of Penshaw below'.
+The Lambton Worm was said to 'live coiled around Penshaw Hill, only stirring to terrorise the villagers of Penshaw below'.
 Apparently, if you look carefully you can see the marks where the giant worm once slept.

 Share: